oracle/python-oracledb/doc/src/user_guide/dataframes.rst

 When converting Oracle Database NUMBERs:

-- If the column has been created without a precision and scale, then the Arrow data type will be DOUBLE.
+- If the column has been created without a precision and scale, or you are querying an expression that results in a number without precision or scale, then the Arrow data type will be DOUBLE.

 - If :attr:`defaults.fetch_decimals` is set to *True*, then the Arrow data type is DECIMAL128.